Price is a weighty factor to consider when visiting Japan.

 Japan is home to an array of experiences, from ancient ruins to modern art installations.
 Here's a rough guide to costs for various activities:

-Many cities also offer free walking tours, so remember to look up what's available for another money-saving morning or afternoon out.
+Many popular landmarks in Japan are also included in free walking tours, so remember to look up what's available for another money-saving morning or afternoon out.

 How much will souvenirs set me back?